 Voices on the Border; Centro Escolar Amando López Lempa Mar; Asociación de Desarrollo Comunal Amando López Quintanilla; Instituto Nacional Nueva Esperanza del Bajo Lempa; Unidad de Salud de La Canoa.

-Under this project, 13 computer stations, all of of which are fortified by protective plastic shielding, are to be exclusively designated for educational use, every week Tuesday through Friday.
-In all, 64 students from Centro Escolar Amando López and 20 local high schoolers from the National Institute of Nueva Esperanza (INNEBL), were each chosen based on a lack of communication and overall scholastic inactivity due to the pandemic.
+Under this project, 20 computer stations, exclusively designated for educational use, are available every week from Tuesday through Friday for use by students enrolled in Centro Escolar Amando López and the local high school, the National Institute of Nueva Esperanza (INNEBL).

-After this select group of students and their guardians receive highly detailed orientations explaining the program components, sanitary measures and evaluation process, they are then both asked to sign a computer lab contract in order for the student to initiate their participation.
+After the students and their guardians received highly detailed orientations explaining the program components, sanitary measures and evaluation process, they then are both asked to sign a computer lab contract prior to initiating their participation.

-From that point on, at the same time every day, each of them will have access to the same computer for 80-minute sessions.
-Via Google Classroom, students will be able to communicate with their teachers and socialize, collaborate and interact with their classmates.
+From that moment on, at the same time every day, each student will have access to the same computer for 80-minute sessions.
+Via Google Classroom and Gmail, students will be able to communicate with their teachers, complete their assignments as well as socialize, collaborate and interact with their classmates.
 They can explore new ways to learn, research a wide range of topics and create academic content of their own.

 The schedule also mandates 10-minute increments between each session in order for the computer to cool down and the adult monitor to disinfect the station and surrounding area before the next student arrives.